sohitmiglani/LatticePy/README.md

 mylattice.visualize()
 ```

-You can see the interactive 3-D lattice for this run <a href='https://www.sohitmiglani.com/LatticePy_figure'>here.<a/>
+You can see the interactive 3-D lattice for this run <a target='_blank' href='https://www.sohitmiglani.com/LatticePy_figure'>here.<a/>

 ### 6. Get important statistics